nephantes/dprofiler-docs/docs/deseq/deseq.rst

 `DESeq2 userguide <https://bioconductor.org/packages/release/bioc/manuals/DESeq2/man/DESeq2.pdf>`_

 With multiple parameters such as padjust values, log fold changes, and plot styles, altering plots, created with your DE data can be a hassle as well as time consuming.
-The DEBrowser uses DESeq2, EdgeR, and Limma coupled with shiny to produce real-time changes within your plot queries and allows for interactive browsing of your DE results.
-In addition to DE analysis, DEBrowser also offers a variety of other plots and analysis tools to help visualize your data even further.
+The Dprofiler uses DESeq2, EdgeR, and Limma coupled with shiny to produce real-time changes within your plot queries and allows for interactive browsing of your DE results.
+In addition to DE analysis, Dprofiler also offers a variety of other plots and analysis tools to help visualize your data even further.

 DESeq2
 =========